 Theft, loss or malicious damage of University assets should be immediately reported to the Police.
-The matter should also be reported to the Dean or Director of the Faculty/Section along with the Associate Director Financial Accounting & Systems and Insurance Officer.
+The matter should also be reported to the Dean or Director of the School/Section along with the Associate Director Financial Accounting & Systems and Insurance Officer.
 The Dean or Director is to prepare a written report for submission to the Director Financial Accounting & Systems or Chief Operating Officer/CFO seeking approval for either write-off action and/or for submission with subsequent insurance claims.

 Authority to Write-off Plant and Equipment Losses, Thefts or Destruction